JUNO Sensitivity to Invisible Decay Modes of Neutrons: Simulation

 Note that the above four de-excitation modes feature a triple coincidence signal in the LS detector \cite{Kamyshkov:2002wp}.
 The first signal comes from neutron elastic and inelastic scatterings with free protons and $^{12}{\rm C}$.
 The de-excitation products $\gamma$ and $p$ can also contribute to this first signal of the triple coincidence event.
 The neutron will quickly slow down and be thermalized after many collisions.
 In the LS, these thermalized neutrons are captured by a free proton $\sim 220 \, \mu{\rm s}$ later and give a second signal of the 2.2 MeV $\gamma$ ray.
 The third signal arises from the $\beta^+$ decay of the daughter nuclei $^{10}{\rm C}$, $^{9}{\rm C}$, and $^{8}{\rm B}$.
 The strong time-, energy-, and space-correlation between the three signals can be exploited to significantly suppress backgrounds.

-According to the kinetic energy distributions of emitted neutrons in Ref.~\cite{Kamyshkov:2002wp} and the monoenergetic $\gamma$ of 3.35 MeV and $p$ of 0.922 MeV, we have made an event generator and used it to generate 0.5 million events for each de-excitation mode in Eqs.~(\ref{M1})-(\ref{M4}).
+We have made an event generator and used it to generate 0.5 million events for each de-excitation mode in Eqs.~(\ref{M1})-(\ref{M4}).
+Here, the neutron kinetic energy distributions in Figs.~4 and 6 of Ref.~\cite{Kamyshkov:2002wp} have been used.
+The emitted $\gamma$ in Eq.~(\ref{M2}) is dominated by a strong monoenergetic line at 3.35 MeV, which is produced from the decay of the first excited $2^+$ state of $^{10}$C~\cite{Kamyshkov:2002wp}.
+The ejected proton from Eq.~(\ref{M4}) is monoenergetic with an energy of 0.922 MeV, which corresponds to the de-excitation of the first excited state of $^9$C \cite{Kamyshkov:2002wp}.
 The kinetic energies of the daughter nuclei $^{10}{\rm C}$, $^{9}$C, and $^{8}$B have been set to zero.
 Then we simulate these events from \Ninv and $nn \rightarrow inv$ and obtain the energy, spatial, and time interval distributions of these triple coincidence signals.
 In this work, $E_{i}$ ($R_{i}$) is used to denote the reconstructed energy (radial position) of the $i^{th}$ signal with $i = 1, 2, 3$. $\Delta R_{ij}$ and $\Delta T_{ij}$ ($i,j = 1,2,3; i < j$) describe the distance and time interval between the $i^{th}$ signal and the $j^{th}$ signal, respectively.
 It is worth noting that some invisible decay events are unable to exhibit the triple coincidence feature due to energy leakage, which is the loss of energy resulting from its deposition in non-active volumes.
 Conversely, some events yield a coincidence of more than three signals, for example, if two neutrons are captured or if radioactive isotopes are induced by energetic neutrons.
 The detection efficiencies for the four de-excitation modes in Eqs.~(\ref{M1})-(\ref{M4}) are 91.7\%, 95.6\%, 90.4\%, and 90.5\%.
 In order to better reflect the physical characteristics, we refer to the first, second, and third signals as prompt, delayed, and decay signals, respectively.